orta/gh_inspector/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Vision

+I don't expect this project to grow too much, there's space around improving the search query for an exception, mainly.
+Other than that the project is effectively done and just needs some production usage to iron out any kinks.
+This project is well tested, and has zero dependencies.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/orta/gh-issues-inspector.